Tmunk/qa-learning/qa-manual-journey/notes/qa-foundations.md

 - Learned how to write a basic test case (title, preconditions, steps, expected result)

-- Practiced writing my first bug report based on an error message on a login page
+- Practiced writing my first bug report based on an error message on a login page.